Grassroots Advocacy: Driving Accessibility and Change

 The Impact

-The campaign achieved a significant milestone, securing over 10,000 signatures on the petition and drawing the attention of decision-makers.
 In April 2025, the Minister for Transport Infrastructure and Minister for Public and Active Transport, Hon.
-Gabrielle Williams and Ivanhoe's local member of Parliament, Hon.
-Anthony Carbines confirmed that TGSI installation at Ivanhoe Station is scheduled for May 2025.
-This outcome will make the station safer and more accessible for Lilly and others, showcasing the effectiveness of targeted grassroots advocacy.
+Gabrielle Williams, alongside Ivanhoe’s local Member of Parliament, Hon.
+Anthony Carbines, confirmed that TGSI installation at Ivanhoe Station is scheduled for May 2025.

 Reflections and Future Directions